AryaGanesan/HackathonMaster/README.md

 ## Customer Requests
 > List customer's requests.

   * Use the full Academies logo.
-(WIP)
+(DONE)
   * Make four buttons for registration (like in HackTJ).
 (DONE)
-  * Place a color 'overlay' over the jumbotron image (like in HackMHS).
-(WORK ON)
+  * Place a color 'overlay' over the jumbotron image (like in HackMHS). (???)
   * Add Academies Hacks with date and time.
 (DONE)
   * Change button colors to ACL colors.
 (DONE)
   * Make 'Inaugural' on the jumbotron bigger.
 (DONE)
   * Get registration links from Katie and hook them up with buttons.
-(WORK ON)
+(WIP)
   * Add workshop categories in 'Menu'.
 Separate into Beginner, Intermediate, and Advanced for Workshops (using the bar there).
 (WORK ON)
   * Put Sponsors at the bottom of Home page.
 (WIP)